ju1m/haskell.nix/docs/dev/coverage.md

 disables the Cabal coverage flag and copies any generated coverage data to "$out/share/hpc".

-There also exists a `covered` attribute on each component, it takes the existing derivation for that component and modifies it to have coverage enabled.

 ## Mix and tix files

 The coverage information for any derivation consists of "mix" and